A breeding ground for billion-pound companies

-The rental market is also booming in Cambridge, mainly due to the large student population, there is never a shortage of tenants and the cost of renting a one bedroomed flat has increased by as much as 50% over the last few years.
+The rental market is also booming in Cambridge, mainly due to the large student population, there is never a shortage of tenants, and the cost of renting one bedroomed flat has increased by as much as 50% over the last few years.

 Economy & Employment